List of The Sopranos characters: Artie Bucco

 Ten days pass and Jean-Philippe is not answering the phone.
 Artie goes to his home; Jean-Philippe says plainly that the deal has failed and there is no money.
 Artie attacks him.
 Jean-Philippe gets the better of him, rips out his earring, and throws him out.
 At home, Artie overdoses on alcohol and pills and calls Tony to apologize.
 Tony deduces that his friend is trying to kill himself and calls 911.

 At the hospital, Tony says that Artie can clear his $6,000 tab at Nuovo Vesuvio in lieu of payment.
 Artie expresses admiration that Tony could intuitively foresee that the deal would go bad and so he would be able to profit from it; this makes Tony furious.
 Someone rings the bell at Jean-Philippe's apartment.
 He opens the door: it is Furio.

-In the third episode of season 5, Tony learns that Artie has been living in a Motel 6 since the separation from his wife.
+In the third episode of Season 5, Tony learns that Artie has been living in a Motel 6 since the separation from his wife.
 Tony offers to let Artie stay in his mother's old house, where Tony has been living since his separation from Carmela.
 Artie accepts, and the old friends reconcile.
-In season 6, Artie and Charmaine reconcile.
+In Season 6, Artie and Charmaine reconcile.
 There is a growing sense of dissatisfaction amongst Nuovo Vesuvio's diners, culminating in the episode "Luxury Lounge".

-Artie has hired another young hostess that he lusts after—Martina, an undocumented Albanian immigrant he has been helping through the U.S. government's immigration process.
+Artie has hired another young hostess whom he lusts after—Martina, an undocumented Albanian immigrant he has been helping through the U.S. government's immigration process.
 Soprano crew associate Benny Fazio is a regular fixture at the restaurant's bar, flirting with Martina.
 The restaurant is losing many customers to the new rival restaurant, Da Giovanni's.
 Nuovo Vesuvio's finances worsen when American Express will not let its customers use its cards there, because several account numbers had been stolen and used to run up charges elsewhere.
 Artie confronts Martina, who instantly breaks, tearfully admitting to stealing, then passing, the charge card numbers to Benny.

 Artie is enraged and storms to Benny's house in the middle of the night.
 Benny tries to deny his involvement, and Artie starts a brawl, knocking Benny unconscious on his front porch.
-A furious Benny tells Tony he wants Artie dead, but Tony is able to keep him from doing so.
-Later, Artie appears to restore his business.
-Artie had also catered Christopher Moltisanti's belated bachelor party at Nuovo Vesuvio without coming into confrontation with Benny.
+Though Benny is eager to seek revenge on Artie, Tony insists that the pair must make peace and has the Fazio family have dinner at Artie's restaurant.
+However, after an overconfident Artie slyly references Benny's affair in front of his pregnant wife, a furious Benny forces Artie's hand into a vat of boiling sauce, severely burning it.
+Later, a healed Artie appears to restore his business.
+Artie had also catered Christopher Moltisanti's belated bachelor party at Nuovo Vesuvio without coming into further confrontation with Benny.